therishabh/salesforce-lwc/README.md

 4) The property in f } must be a valid JavaScript identifier or member expression.
 Like {name} or {user.name}
 5) Avoid adding spaces around the property, for example, { data }

+### Methods and Two way Data binding
+Example : See getters section js and HTML file

+### @track properties
+When a field contains an object or an array, there's a limit to the depth of changes that are tracked.
+To tell the framework to observe changes to the properties of an object or to the elements of an array, decorate the field with @track.

+**Normal Property vs @track property**
+Without using @track, the framework observes changes that assign a new value to a field/property.
+If the new value is not === to the previous value, the component re-renders.

+Example : See getters example

 ### Getters

 #### What is Getter and when to use it